We are refugees, displaced people, and asylum seekers running activities to empower people with similar backgrounds through information and community.

 VIA began its work in 2016 from the need to share information and connect the Venezuelan displaced people and asylum seekers to existing organizations in New York City.
-It was also born from empathy and solidarity, from feeling close to our homeland, Venezuela, knowing that we were helping our fellow citizens to make their adaptation process more accessible, safer, and more bearable.
+It was also born from empathy and solidarity, from feeling close to our homeland, Venezuela, and knowing that we were helping our fellow citizens make their adaptation process more accessible, safer, and bearable.

 Niurka and Héctor are both from Caracas, Venezuela.
 They left their country with their only son in 2015.